storyteller/Storyteller/documentation/documentation/ui/shell.md

 To clear any existing results in the specification editor and explorer views, use the `Clear All Results` menu option under the _Commands_ menu at the top right of the user interface.

+## Fixture File Operations

+See <[linkto:documentation/language/fixturemarkdown]> for more information

 ## The Status Bar

 The second navigation bar in light gray immediately below the navigation bar has links for the system status and help:

 1. A link for "Save All Changes" appears if any specifications have local, unsaved changes.
 1. The number of specifications in the execution queue.
 This link is not shown if the queue is empty.
+1. _New Fixture_ will bring up a dialog to begin the creation of a new <[linkto:documentation/language/fixturemarkdown;title=Fixture in markdown]>.
 1. A count of grammar errors with the specification language if there are any problems detected.
 See the section below on Grammar Errors.
 1. A link for the status of the system under test.
 If the system is still being loaded or recycled, the text will read "Recycling" with a spinning icon.
 If the system is in a ready state, the link text will read something like "Recycled at [time]" telling you when the system was last loaded.
 Clicking this link will bring up the system properties modal window explained below.
 1. _Search_ for a specfication or suite.
 More information below.